-Your health team uses your due date to figure out how far along you are in your pregnancy and when you see them, when to order blood work, ultrasounds, and other testing needed through-out the pregnancy.
+Your health team uses your due date to determine how far along you are in your pregnancy, when you need to be seen, when to order certain time sensitive blood tests, the appropriate timing of ultrasound exams, and any other services needed throughout the pregnancy.

 Pregnancy is broken down into trimesters: Trimester-By-Trimester

 Prenatal tests are one of the many ways we determine the well-being of you and your growing baby.